santhoshvec24/Week2-VSD-RISC-V-Tapeout-Program/Part1/README.md

 # BabySoC Functional Modelling

+## Introduction
+The modern digital world is built upon System-on-Chip (SoC) technology.
+Every smartphone, smart TV, IoT device, and even advanced computing systems rely on SoCs to deliver high performance with minimal power and area.

+In this task, we explore the fundamentals of SoC design and practice functional modelling through a simple educational model called BabySoC.

+This document provides both conceptual understanding and simulation-oriented insights to help establish a strong foundation for future RTL and physical design learning.

+---

 ## 1. What is a System-on-Chip (SoC)?

 A System-on-Chip (SoC) is a complex integrated circuit that incorporates all the components of a computer system or other electronic systems onto a single silicon die.
 This integration is a significant evolution from traditional multi-chip systems, which rely on discrete components connected through printed circuit boards (PCBs).
+A System-on-Chip (SoC) is a type of integrated circuit (IC) that integrates all components of a computer system into a single chip.
+Instead of having a separate CPU chip, memory chip, and peripheral controllers, an SoC combines them all into one highly integrated silicon die.

+SoC = CPU + Memory + Peripherals + Interconnect (all in one IC).
+Reduces power consumption, size, and cost.
+Increases performance and efficiency.
+Common in consumer electronics (smartphones, tablets, IoT devices).

 *SoCs typically include*: